mshonichev/tijen/README.md

-# tijen
+# Tijen

-Scripts for Ignite Jenkins pipeline experiments.
+Scripts for Tiden on Jenkins pipeline/jobs builder experiments.